RichardScottOZ/Comic-Analysis/README.md

 ## 8. Pipeline Details

-*   Refer to the main CoMix repository.
+*   Refer to the main [CoMix](https://github.com/RichardScottOZ/CoMix) repository for the Faster RCNN panel detection and processing to make coco style fiels
 *   The code in `detections_2000ad` contains adaptations for inference, distinct from evaluation.
-*   Detailed functions are in `https://github.com/emanuelevivoli/CoMix/tree/main/benchmarks/detections`.
+*   Detailed functions are in `https://github.com/RichardScottOZ/CoMix/tree/main/benchmarks/detections`.
 *   **Technical Stack:** PyTorch (CUDA 11.8 recommended), transformers, xarray and zarr.

 ## 9. VLM Model Experiments & Possibilities